NorthForge3D/Northforge3D-Trident/README.md

 - Voron-specific parts will be removed
 - The bottom section will be replaced with a clean NorthForge3D design
-- Early gantry redesigns will be posted
+- Early gantry redesigns will be posted (coming in a few weeks)
 - Initial CAD work will begin in Fusion 360
 - A Week #1 development log will be added